Xilinx/Vitis-AI/Vitis-AI-Library/README.md

 ## Quick Start For Alveo
 ### Setting Up the Host for U50/U50lv/U280

-1. Click [DPUCAHX8H for Alveo Accelerator Card with HBM](../alveo-hbm#dpuv3e-for-alveo-accelerator-card-with-hbm) to set up the Alveo Card.
+1. Click [DPUCAHX8H -- the DPU for Alveo Accelerator Card with HBM](../alveo-hbm#dpucahx8h----the-dpu-for-alveo-accelerator-card-with-hbm) to set up the Alveo Card.

 2. Select the model for your platform, download the model packet and install it.
 Take `U50` as an example.
 ```